SUBSCRIBE(free)-Daily Updates (Click Verification Link Received in Your Email)

-because of the reason that there are many references under the Companies Act, 2013 and other applicable acts relating to Indian Companies, wherein restrictions/limitation
+because of the simple reason that there are many references under the Companies Act, 2013 and other applicable acts made for Indian Companies, wherein restrictions/limitation

 are put for relatives of any members/directors/key managerial persons/officers etc. of a Company, and

-therefore it is important to know all those persons who are covered under the
+therefore it is important to know the criteria of all those persons who are covered under the

 Definition of ‘Relative’